 Please note that this service area is not yet open.

-This is the proposed services on the M1.
-For the existing site on the A57, see Sheffield Parkway.
+This is the proposed services where the M1 meets the A630.
+For the existing site on the A57, see Parkway.

 Two rival service station plans in South Yorkshire came to a head in 2019, and resulted in planning permission being granted for a new motorway service area on the M1 near Rotherham.

 The approved Rotherham plan (promoted as Rotherham & Sheffield Gateway) was put forward by Applegreen.
 They have since passed all motorway service area proposals to Welcome Break, who already own nearby Woodall.
 In a statement, Applegreen told us:

 The Applegreen proposal was one of many they made to try to break into the UK motorway service area market.
 It was launched in March 2017.